massimopizzol/aligned-datapackage/README.md

 - Is based on the [frictionless standards](https://specs.frictionlessdata.io/) for describing data.
 The python scripts use the [frictionless framework](https://framework.frictionlessdata.io/) and related libraries.

-- Uses the LCI data structure decribed in detail in this [zenodo archive]().
-This tabular structure mirrors the nomenclature and fields used in the [Brightway open LCA software framework](https://docs.brightway.dev/en/latest/).
+- Uses the LCI data format decribed in detail in this [zenodo archive]().
+This tabular format mirrors the nomenclature and fields used in the [Brightway open LCA software framework](https://docs.brightway.dev/en/latest/).

 - It is intended for both python and non-python users.